Arm Lift and Leg Lift

 Minimal Incision Arm Lift (Brachioplasty)

-“Bat wing” deformity, in which loose skin and fat deposits cause the upper part of the arm to appear saggy and oversized, can ruin an otherwise shapely figure.
+“Bat wing” deformity, in which loose skin and fat deposits cause the upper part of the arm to appear saggy and oversized, can mar an otherwise shapely figure.
 Oftentimes, traditional weight loss alone cannot stop the sagging, but there is hope.
-In conjunction with liposuction, an arm lift can often solve the problem, and thanks to the progressive vision of Maryland cosmetic surgeon Dr. Mark E. Richards, the surgery can be performed with very minor scarring that can often be easily hidden.
+In conjunction with liposuction, an arm lift can often solve the problem, and thanks to the progressive vision of Dr. Richards, the surgery can be performed with very minor scarring that can often be easily hidden.

-The fantastic results that Dr. Richards achieves with his arm lift techniques attract patients from all over the country.
-Prior to his work, which was documented as a lead article of the August/September 2001 Aesthetic Surgery Journal, arm lift surgery (brachioplasty) was accomplished by removing excess skin along a lengthy incision all the way from the armpit to the elbow along the length of the arm.
-Like the full breast lift, this procedure resulted in significant scarring, even when fully healed.
-Dr. Richards, though, has perfected a method in which a much smaller incision is made at the armpit.
-The excess skin is then pulled up, similar to pulling on panty hose, and removed.
-After the cut has been sewn up, the remaining skin is tight, smooth, and as young-looking as ever.
-This innovative minimal incision arm lift technique largely eliminates the flab vs. scarring tradeoff, and has delighted patients from across the nation who want to experience the benefits of an arm lift without the usual drawbacks.
+Arm lift surgery (brachioplasty) was traditionally accomplished by removing excess skin along along the length of the arm from the armpit to the elbow along the length of the arm.
+This procedure resulted in significant scarring, even when fully healed.
+However, Dr. Richards has developed a method in which a much smaller incision is made at the armpit.
+The skin is then pulled up, similar to pulling on panty hose, and the excess removed.
+After the cut has been sutured, the remaining skin appears more toned, smooth, and youthful-looking.
+To facilitate the lifting of the arm tissues and the tightening of the contours, gentle VASER® LipoSelection® is performed along the upper arm prior to lifting the tissues.
+This innovative minimal incision arm lift technique largely eliminates the fatty tissue vs. scarring tradeoff, and has delighted patients from across the nation who want to experience the benefits of an arm lift without the usual drawbacks.

-As with any other cosmetic surgery procedure, prospective thigh lift patients should plan to take some time off from work and daily routine.
-Manageable discomfort, bruising, and swelling are to be expected, but should not detract from the wonderful results available for those who choose this surgery and the other treatments that often complement it, such as cheek lift and chin liposuction.
+As with any other cosmetic surgery procedure, prospective thigh lift patients should plan to take some time off from work and daily routine after treatment.
+Manageable discomfort, bruising, and swelling are to be expected, but these symptoms should not detract from the wonderful results available for those who choose this surgery and the other treatments that often complement it, such as cheek lift and face and neck lift.